andreanisme/Socioparilla/README.md

 	$max-vp 							: $f-vp; 	// max viewport.
 Syntactically makes for a nicer option
 	$start-columns 						: $b-vp;	// Switch from single column to multi at this breakpoint (used in grid)

 This set up allows you to define your syntax for your breakpoints as you wish.
-It also includes some variables that are required if using the CSS-isme grid.
+It also includes some variables that are required if using the Socioparilla grid.

 You’ll notice I’ve used alphabetical viewport names, to indicate where in the mobile first set-up they come.
 This way I can avoid using names such as tablet or mobile, which are too descriptive of a size.